 By – Rahul Ranjan Sinha & Arshiya Halder

-Umera Devi, who rears livestock in a village barely 5 kms away from the city of Prayagraj, still uses informal sources for her credit-needs frequently, in spite of being an MFI(Micro Finance Institutions) client.
-Many women in her village share similar credit-status with her, even though their locality boasts of better penetration of MFIs and commercial banks.
-The underlying sentiment is unanimously articulated- the credit products provided by the various MFIs and the banks simply do not fulfil their needs.
+Umera Devi, who rears livestock in a village barely 5 kms away from the city of Prayagraj, still uses informal sources for her credit needs frequently, in spite of being an MFI(Micro Finance Institutions) client.
+Many women in her village share a similar credit status with her, even though their locality boasts of better penetration of MFIs and commercial banks.
+The underlying sentiment is unanimously articulated- the credit products provided by the various MFIs and the banks simply do not fulfill their needs.
 Women like Umera, therefore, end up having loans from multiple sources which often lie outside the ambit of formal financial institutions.
-Experience of Umera perfectly sums up the need of appropriate product designing for women from low income households in realising the objective of meaningful financial inclusion.
+The experience of Umera perfectly sums up the need for appropriate product designing for women from low-income households in realizing the objective of meaningful financial inclusion.

 Top 6 attributes women MFI Clients seek in a credit product

 Grameen Foundation India conducted a Client Satisfaction Survey at Fusion Microfinance Pvt Ltd in 2019 in the five states of Bihar, Haryana, Madhya Pradesh, Uttar Pradesh, and Uttarakhand.
 One of the aims of the study was to tap into the women’s psyche in order to gain an insight into what product features they seek in a credit product.
 The study adopted a qualitative approach to understanding the key features MFI-clients look for, in a credit product.
 Using the Product Attribute Ranking tool, the study ranked various product attributes of a credit product.
 The six key attributes which emerged are shown in the figure below, in the order of decreasing priority:

 Figure 1: Top six key attributes women clients of MFI seek in a credit product